thelondonsmiths/Solex_ser_recon_EN/README.md

 If you want to turn off the black disk altogether, then enter a negative number greater than the radius (e.g. -9999).
 The proftus adjustment setting is remembered.

-Geometry correction may fail under certain circumstances.
+Geometry correction may fail under certain circumstances (one example being a partial eclipse).
 In this case, enter the Y/X ratio and Tilt angle manually (try 1, 0 initially).

 For rapid processing during data acquisition, make sure "Show graphics" is off.
 If Y/X is set to 1, distortion due to inappropriate scanning speed vs frame rate can be recognised and optimised.